File a Pre-Lien or Preliminary Notice

 Finish your Prelien Notice in less than 10 minutes:

 A Pre lien Notice is a notice provided prior to, at the start of, during or near the end of work on a construction project.
 The point of a pre lien varies, but many states require a prelien notice prior to the filing of a mechanics lien claim or a construction lien claim.
-Depending on state prelien notice requirements, prelien notices come in various forms (notice to owner, notice of furnishing, notice of delivery of labor or matierials, notice of non-payment, or notice of intent), and must be provided at various times (within a certain number of days of the first or last day of work, prior to filing a lien, or within a certain number of days after payment is due).
-LIenItNow's system takes the guesswork out of prelien notice requirements with its easy to use, automated system.
+Depending on state preliminary notice requirements, preliminary notices come in various forms (notice to owner, notice of furnishing, notice of delivery of labor or materials, notice of non-payment, or notice of intent), and must be provided at various times (within a certain number of days of the first or last day of work, prior to filing a lien, or within a certain number of days after payment is due).
+LienItNow's system takes the guesswork out of pre lien notice and preliminary notice requirements with its easy to use, automated system.

 To complete a Prelien Notice, just answer a few questions, like: